Invariant laminations for irreducible automorphisms of free groups: steps 5 - 7

-\begin{proof}[Proof of Theorem \ref{main-result2}] In Corollary \ref{no-singularity} (b) together with Proposition \ref{every-singular-leaf-is-diagonal} it is shown that $L^2(T_+)$ is contained in $\diagclos(L^2_{BFH}(f_-))$.
-More precisely, a pair $(X, Y) \in L^2(T_+)$ is contained in $\diagclos(L^2_{BFH}(f_-)) \smallsetminus L^2_{BFH}(f_-)$ if and only if its geodesic realization in $\tau_-$ is a concatenation of eigenrays at either an unused legal turn, or else at an INP.
+In Corollary \ref{no-singularity} (b) together with Proposition \ref{every-singular-leaf-is-diagonal} it is shown that $L^2(T_+)$ is contained in the diagonal extension $\diag(L^2_{BFH}(f_-))$.
+More precisely, a pair $(X, Y) \in L^2(T_+)$ is contained in $\diag(L^2_{BFH}(f_-)) \smallsetminus L^2_{BFH}(f_-)$ if and only if its geodesic realization in $\tau_-$ is a concatenation of eigenrays at either an unused legal turn, or else at an INP.
 But since eigenrays in $\tau_-$ are in 1-1 relation with periodic gates of train track map $f_-: \tau_- \to \tau_-$ (see Corollary \ref{eigen-bijection}), there exist only finitely many distinct eigenrays.
-Since also the number of unused legal turns is finite, as well as the number of INPs in $\tau_-$, it follows that $L^2(T_+)$ contains only finitely many $\FN$-orbits of pairs $(X,Y)$ which are contained in $\diagclos(L^2_{BFH}(f_-)) \smallsetminus L^2_{BFH}(f_-)$.
+Since also the number of unused legal turns is finite, and up to inversion there is only one INP in $\tau_-$, it follows that $L^2(T_+)$ contains only finitely many $\FN$-orbits of pairs $(X,Y)$ which are contained in $\diag(L^2_{BFH}(f_-)) \smallsetminus L^2_{BFH}(f_-)$.
 This establishes claim (4) of Theorem \ref{main-result2}.

-Furthermore, eigenrays of expanding maps are never periodic or eventually periodic (see Lemma \ref{non-periodic}), so that by Remark \ref{finite-laminations} (b) any minimal sublamination (see Definition \ref{minimal-laminations}) of $L^2(T_+)$ must intersect $L^2_{BFH}(f_-)$ and hence be contained in $L^2_{BFH}(f_-)$.
-Note that by Lemma 4.2 of \cite{CHL1-I} every algebraic lamination contains a minimal sublamination.
-But $L^2_{BFH}(f_-)$ is itself minimal (see Proposition \ref{from-BFH}), so that it must be contained in $L^2(T_+)$, as unique minimal sublamination.
+Furthermore, since we know from the previous paragraph that any sublamination of $L^2(T_+) \subset \diag(L^2_{BFH}(f_-))$ either contains some leaf of $L^2_{BFH}(f_-)$ or else it must contain $L^2(\rho)$ for some eigenray $\rho$, which by Lemma \ref{eigenray-BFH} is contained in $L^2_{BFH}(f_-)$.
+Thus every minimal sublamination of $L^2(T_+)$ must non-trivially intersect $L^2_{BFH}(f_-)$, which is itself minimal, see Proposition \ref{from-BFH} (2).
+Hence $L^2_{BFH}(f_-)$ must be contained in $L^2(T_+)$, as unique minimal sublamination.
 This proves parts (1) and (2) of Theorem \ref{main-result2}.